edgedb/easy-edgedb/chapter20/index.md

 - `HorseDrawnCarriage` increases speed but decreases money,
 - `Train` increases speed the most but decreases money and can only follow railway lines, etc.

 `Visit` is one of our two "hackiest" (but most fun) types.
 We stole most of it from the `Time` type that we created earlier but never used.
-In it, we have a `time` property that is just a string, but gets used in this way:
+In it, we have a `clock` property that is just a string, but gets used in this way:

-- by casting it into a {eql:type}`docs:cal::local_time` to make the `local_time` property,
+- by casting it into a {eql:type}`docs:cal::local_time` to make the `clock_time` property,
 - by slicing its first two characters to get the `hour` property, which is just a string.
 This is only possible because we know that even single digit numbers like `1` need to be written with two digits: `01`
 - by another computed property called `awake` that is either 'asleep' or 'awake' depending on the `hour` property we just made, cast into an `int16`.